babruix/js_backend_test/README.md

 1. Install all required dependincies: npm install

-2. Run app via gulp nodeman on port 8000: gulp
+2. Run app via gulp nodemon on port 8000: gulp

 Or you can run directly on port 3000: